 July 24, 2014

-In contrast to some of the trails that I have walked lately, the trail to Cathedral Lakes was the busiest.
-It is the route to both upper and lower Cathedral lakes, it is the way to the Sunrise High Sierra Camp, and it is the completion of section one of the John Muir Trail (JMT).
-I saw over one hundred hikers throughout the day.
+Unlike some of the quieter trails I’ve hiked recently, the trail to Cathedral Lakes was bustling with activity.
+It’s the gateway to both upper and lower Cathedral Lakes, the path to the Sunrise High Sierra Camp, and the end of section one of the John Muir Trail.
+Throughout the day, I encountered over one hundred fellow hikers.

 Easy to see why it is your favorite.
 Looking forward to our next trip.